lbrack1/perch-docker-compose/README.md

 ## USAGE

+Examples of using Docker Compose to streamline your Perch workflow.

 ### Workflow

 The expected use of this module is that you create a new sub repository to check changes to the your perch directory.